wookiefriseur/valor-modulis/README.md

 # Uninstalling

 ## Scoop

-Uninstall providing the Module name.
+* Uninstall providing the Module name:
-`scoop uninstall Get-Hash`
+    * `scoop uninstall Get-Hash`

-If you want to also get rid of the bucket:
+    * `scoop uninstall valor-modulis/Get-Hash` (optional: specify bucket)
+* bucket can be removed as follows:
-`scoop bucket rm valor-modulis`
+    * `scoop bucket rm valor-modulis`

 ## Manually

-`Remove-Module Get-Hash`
+* `Remove-Module Get-Hash` (this will only unload a module)
+* uninstall it in scoop for a more permanent solution